|

 their technique.
 But because they can’t connect all of these

-IP address, because that will make it obvious to Spotify that
+IP address, which would make it obvious to Spotify that

 they are bots, they spoof different IP addresses using data